Skip to content

 How to Punctuate and Spell a Holiday

-Ever get caught up in how to spell or punctuate the name of a holiday?
-The Chicago Manual of Style lists the following secular and religious holidays, officially designated days, and seasons:
+The Chicago Manual of Style (CMOS) lists the following secular and religious holidays, officially designated days, and seasons:

 • All Fools’ Day